How to Create a Hyper-V Host Cluster in VMM

 The options include the following.

-On the Virtual Networks page, configure the external virtual networks that VMM will automatically create on all cluster nodes.
+On the Virtual Switches page (in System Center 2012, this is the Virtual Networks page), configure the external virtual switches that VMM will automatically create on all cluster nodes.
 To do this, follow these steps:

 Select the check box next to a logical network.
-The selected logical network will be automatically associated with the external virtual network that is created on each host.
+The selected logical network will be automatically associated with the external virtual switch that is created on each host.

 - The logical network must be associated with a physical network adapter on each host.

-In the Name and Description boxes, enter a name and description for the external virtual network.
+In the Name and Description boxes, enter a name and description for the external virtual switch.

-To allow hosts to access virtual machines through the external virtual network, select the Allow hosts to access VMs through this virtual network check box.
+To allow hosts to access virtual machines through the external virtual switch, select the Allow hosts to access VMs through this virtual switch check box.
+(In System Center 2012, the check box is labeled Allow hosts to access VMs through this virtual network.)

 To access the hosts through a VLAN, select the Hosts can access the VLAN ID check box, and then click the desired VLAN.
 The list of available VLANs is scoped to the VLANs that are configured as part of the logical network.